-The Lower Falls trail is just thirty minutes and it is an easy walk to the foot of the falls.
+The Lower Falls trail is just thirty minutes and it is an easy kid-friendly hike to the foot of the falls.
 If you are hoping to see the waterfalls at their most stunning, then it is best to visit Yosemite in April.
 The waterfalls in Yosemite are due to the ice melting so they have usually dried up by July.

 Alternatively, you could climb over the rocks to the pool of water the falls have left behind.
 This is a great warm-up to what the day has in store and a perfect trail if you are visiting Yosemite with kids.